-Respondents also considered that lessons should cover gender diversity
+Respondents also considered that lessons should cover gender diversity of respondents either disagreed with or were unsure of educating on gender diversity in schools.

 In terms of when school lessons on gender diversity should be introduced, the results show a similar pattern to those relating to healthy relationships and consent education.